intarchboard/draft-use-it-or-lose-it/draft-thomson-use-it-or-lose-it.md

 ## Visibility of Faults

-Modern software engineering practice includes a strong emphasis on measuring the effects of changes and correcting based on that feedback.
-Runtime monitoring of system health is an important part of that, which relies on systems of logging and synthetic health indicators, such as aggregate transaction failure rates.

 Feedback is critical to the success of the grease technique (see {{grease}}).
-The system only works if an implementer creates a way to ensure that errors are detected and analyzed.
+The system only works if an protocol deployment has a means of detecting and analyzing errors.
+Ignoring errors could allow those errors to become entrenched.
 This process can be automated, but when operating at scale it might be difficult or impossible to collect details of specific errors.

-Treating errors in protocol implementation as fatal can greatly improve visibility.
-Disabling automatic recovery from protocol errors can be disruptive to users when those errors occur, but it also ensures that errors are made visible.

-Visibility of error conditions is especially important if users are part of the feedback system.

-New protocol designs are encouraged to define conditions that result in fatal errors.
-Competitive pressures often force implementations to favor strategies that mask or hide errors.
-Standardizing on error handling that ensures visibility of flaws avoids handling that suppresses problems.

 Feedback on errors is more important during the development and early deployment of a change.
 Disabling automatic error recovery methods during development